Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 Final Fate - 1942:

-Tortugas was torpedoed and sunk by U-67 (Müller-Stöckheim) on Nov.
-18-1942 east of Barbados in position 12 39N 54 59W, when on a voyage alone from Calcutta and Table Bay (where her engine was inspected and minor repairs undertaken) to Trinidad and the Clyde with 2200 tons manganese ore, 1000 tons of jute and 14000 casks of tea.
+When east of Barbados in position 12 39N 54 59W, Tortugas was torpedoed and sunk by U-67 (Müller-Stöckheim) on Nov.
+18-1942.
+At the time, she was on a voyage alone from Calcutta and Table Bay (where her engine had been inspected and minor repairs undertaken) to Trinidad and Clyde with 2200 tons manganese ore, 1000 tons of jute and 14000(?) casks of tea.
 She had left Table Bay on Oct.
-25. The torpedo struck between No. 4 and 5 hatch on the port side, and she sank with the stern first in about 8 minutes.
+25 (Page 2).
+The torpedo struck between No. 4 and 5 hatch on the port side, and she sank with the stern first in about 8 minutes.

 All 38 survived and were in 4 lifeboats when the U-boat approached about 4 minutes later.
 Captain Endresen and 1st Engineer Trygve Jensen were taken prisoners.
 The captain had his wife on board, and a report based on the survivors' statements says that a request by the captain's wife to be taken with him was denied by the commander of the U-boat.
 The 2 officers spent 34 days on the boat before they were landed at Lorient, then sent to a prison camp (Marlag und Milag Nord).
 They were released in Nov.-1943 and sent to Norway, along with 25 other Norwegian seamen.

 The motorboat took the other 3 boats in tow, heading west.
 At dawn on Nov.
-19 the wind increased and in order to save on petrol they stopped towing and sail was set.
+19 the wind increased and in order to save on petrol they stopped towing and set sail.
 The 3rd mate's boat and the boatswain's boat soon sailed ahead of the other 2 lifeboats and disappeared out of sight.
 When the wind decreased that evening the motorboat took the 2nd mate's boat in tow, but during the night the motor stopped and they again set sail until the following morning when the towing resumed.
 However, they ran out of petrol that afternoon so sail was set again and the 2 boats subsequently lost sight of each other.
 In the morning of Nov.
 22 the 1st mate's motorboat met up with the 2 lifeboats that had sailed ahead earlier on, but lost touch again.

 The 10 in the 1st mate's boat saw land on Nov.
 26, and landed at Guayaguare Bay, Trinidad that same afternoon.
 They were later sent to Port of Spain.
 The 18 survivors in the 3rd mate's and the boatswain's boats were picked up by the American steamer Herman F. Whiton on Nov.
 26 and landed at Georgetown on Nov.
 28, while the remaining 8 in the 2nd mate's boat landed at Port of Spain on Nov.
 29, having been picked up by a Yugoslavian ship about 50 miles off Port of Spain.